-Using scientific literature and expert judgement, sedimentary habitats containing long-lived bivalves have medium sensitivity to high intensity potting (classed as intensities seen in the heaviest of fisheries, for example 5 pots lifted daily per hectare, 100 m by 100 m) and otherwise have low sensitivity to potting (Hall et al., 2008; Eno et al., 2013).
+Using scientific literature and expert judgement, sedimentary habitats containing long-lived bivalves have medium sensitivity to high intensity potting (classed as intensities seen in the heaviest of fisheries, for example five pots lifted daily per hectare, 100 m by 100 m) and otherwise have low sensitivity to potting (Hall et al., 2008).
 As ocean quahog is a long-lived species found primarily in sedimentary habitats, such thresholds could be used to inform site level assessments and to determine whether management will be required.